-Logistics / Operations Coordinator**: The Logistics / Operations Coordinator has responsibilities coordinating the movements of delegates and staff in an out of camp.
+Assistant Director – Operations: The Assistant Director – Operations has responsibilities coordinating the movements of delegates and staff in an out of camp.
 This person also plans and executes the special events of camp.
 He/she coordinates both the creative aspects and the logistics of each event.
 These events may include the Independence Day celebration, Concert, the Laura Dill Dinner Club, excursion on the Cass Scenic Railroad, and other events.
-The Logistics / Operations Coordinator will also work closely with the outdoor staff to coordinate the outdoor program with other aspects of the camp.
-The Logistics / Operations Coordinator has responsibilities in supporting the Director with coordinating the migration of NYSC activities to and from Charleston, establishing laundry services, coordinating the outdoor program with other aspects of the camp, maintaining the soft drink vending machine, starting and ending services and utilities needed for the operation of the camp, coordinating vehicular and equipment acquisitions, serving as the camp liaison with the insurance companies regarding premiums, audits, and claims, etc. He/she will also keep all financial records and work closely pre-camp and post-camp with the Director and possibly Executive Director and the Foundation’s staff about appropriate accounting procedures.
+The Assistant Director – Operations will also work closely with the outdoor staff to coordinate the outdoor program with other aspects of the camp.
+The Assistant Director – Operations has responsibilities in supporting the Director with coordinating the migration of NYSCamp activities to and from Charleston, establishing laundry services, coordinating the outdoor program with other aspects of the camp, maintaining the soft drink vending machine, starting and ending services and utilities needed for the operation of the camp, coordinating vehicular and equipment acquisitions, serving as the camp liaison with the insurance companies regarding premiums, audits, and claims, etc. He/she will also keep all financial records and work closely pre-camp and post-camp with the Director and possibly Executive Director and the Foundation’s staff about appropriate accounting procedures.
 Must be at least 21+ and have a valid Vehicle Operator License to operate NYSF Vehicles.

-STEAM Program Coordinator**: The STEAM Program Coordinator has responsibilities coordinating and supporting the NYSC academic program.
+Assistant Director – Programming: The Assistant Director – Programming has responsibilities coordinating and supporting the NYSCamp academic program.
 The primary duty is managing the details of hosting approximately 40+ guest scientists/presenters (and their guests – usually family) who will present lectures on their research or the role of science in society and up to an additional 30 scientists to work with small groups of delegates in the directed studies program.
-Other duties include: coordinating the travel arrangements and in-camp lodging for the guests, developing a daily schedule and working closely with the office manager to ensure that it is distributed, handling travel reimbursements for the guests, and working closely with the public information coordinator to publicize the NYSC’s academic program.
+Other duties include: coordinating the travel arrangements and in-camp lodging for the guests, developing a daily schedule and working closely with the office manager to ensure that it is distributed, handling travel reimbursements for the guests, and working closely with the public information coordinator to publicize the NYSCamp’s academic program.
 Must be at least 21+ and have a valid Vehicle Operator License to operate NYSF Vehicles.

 Office Manager: This staff person coordinates a myriad of details to ensure that the program runs efficiently.
 The office manager must be able to organize large volumes of information and answer a variety of delegate questions.
 Good communication and computer skills are very helpful for this job.
 Preferred at least 21+ and have a valid Vehicle Operator License.

-Office Assistant / Camp Store Manager: This staff person assists the office manager with traditional office work and maintains the inventory, sales and promotion of the Camp Store.
+Assistant to the Office Manager: This staff person assists the office manager with traditional office work and maintains the inventory, sales and promotion of the Camp Store.
 Good organization, communication, and computer knowledge are very helpful for this job.

 Food Services Supervisor: This staff person is responsible for hiring and supervising the kitchen staff, and coordinates the purchase and preparation of food for staff, delegates, and guests throughout the six-week camp period.
 He/she plans well-balanced menus that reflect the attitudes of a health-conscious community, schedules the working hours and duties of the kitchen staff, and maintains financial records within the allotted budgeted expenditures.
 He/she works closely with the assistant director of operations and the outdoor program coordinator regarding the meals served throughout camp.